bohnacker/2121-labweek-chatterbox/README.md

 ### Getting messages

-These messages get stored by channel in a simple json database and can be retreived this way:
+These messages get stored by channel in a simple json database and can be retreived with get commands like `https://some.server.url/my-channel`.

 ```javascript
 let channel = "my-channel";